SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 <b>getLatestBlockHeight()</b>

-Use: This function is used to get the last block height
+Use: This function is used to get the last block height and whether the node is still syncing

-Returns: The latest block height or 0 if it fails.
+Returns: The latest block height and whether it is still syncing or 0 and true if it fails.

 <br>
 <div id='readvstorage'></div>